 My daughter gave me a wooden pasta board that can be made for gnocchi or cavatelli pasta.
-One afternoon we made some fresh pasta and prepared a batch of fresh cavatelli pasta for dinner that night.
+So one afternoon, we made some fresh pasta and prepared a batch of fresh cavatelli pasta for dinner that night.

-Shape: They are shaped like tiny little hot dog buns but are considered a shell pasta because they are hollow like a sea shell you might find at the beach.
-I've seen them with and without the corrugated lines as show in the photo above. (these are cavatelli my daughter and I made)
+Shape: They are shaped like tiny little hot dog buns but are considered shell pasta because they are hollow, like a sea shell you might find at the beach.
+I've seen them with and without the corrugated lines, as shown in the photo above. (these are cavatelli my daughter and I made)

 I've also seen them short and stubby like above or long and thin.
-They are easy to make at home if you have one of those little wooden blocks as shown above.
+But they are easy to make at home if you have one of those little wooden blocks, as shown above.

-What Does the Name Cavatelli Mean: Cavatelli in Italian means "little hollows" that comes from the Italian word 'cavare' which means to 'hollow out’
+What Does the Name Cavatelli Mean: Cavatelli in Italian means "little hollows," which comes from the Italian word 'cavare,' which means to 'hollow out.'

 Where Do They Come From: Cavatelli comes from a region of southern Italy called Molise.
 It is considered one of the oldest pasta in Italy.
 Wow!

-What Are Cavatelli Pasta Made With: Cavatelli are made with durum wheat semolina flour and water, no egg.
+What Are Cavatelli Pasta Made With: Cavatelli is made with durum wheat semolina flour and water, no egg.

-Association: I have them listed as a shell pasta but after some research, I've found they also belong to a group called 'strascinata' or dragged pasta.
-This is because of the way they are made by dragging the pasta dough across a pastry board like in the photo above.
+Association: I have them listed as shell pasta, but after some research, I've found they also belong to a group called 'strascinata' or dragged pasta.
+This is because they are made by dragging the pasta dough across a pastry board, like in the photo above.

-Festivals: I've learned there are several festivals in southern Italy featuring cavatelli, that's how important it is to the region.
-The festivals take place in July and August in Petrella Tifernina, Tufillo, Vitorchiano and Rutigliano.
+Festivals: I've learned about several festivals in southern Italy featuring cavatelli; that's how important it is to the region.
+The celebrations occur in July and August in Petrella Tifernina, Tufillo, Vitorchiano, and Rutigliano.

-Where to Find Cavatelli: You may not be able to find cavatelli in your local supermarket but you may find some at places like Whole Foods or Wegmans.
-An Italian specialty store should have them or you can find them online.
+Where to Find Cavatelli: You may not be able to find cavatelli in your local supermarket, but you may find some at places like Whole Foods or Wegmans.
+Also, an Italian specialty store should have them, or you can find them online.